kiwi0fruit/ultimate-question/articles/dxb.md

 **d**

+The previous section of cosmogony myth only creates an atmosphere and tries to pave an intuition to create a mathematical model of this cosmogony.
+But for this and the following sections, it's enough to imagine that the entire universe obeys the rules of natural selection (NS), and there are no other more fundamental rules to be followed.
+That is, not evolution and NS arose from the known laws of physics, but the laws of physics arose as a result of NS.

 Сosmogonic myth of Darwinian natural selection is at Darwin-Buddhism core as a setting where everything takes place.
 The whole universe is a “jungle”, but survives not the strongest but survives the one who survives.
 And it is often the ones who balanced [Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)-competition and [Slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/)-cooperation as Scott Alexander called them.
 Competing for limited resources balanced with cooperating to increase the total amout of resources.